-Verbatim SureFire FireWire 800/USB review
+Verbatim SureFire FireWire 800/USB full review

 Although other hard drive companies have built extensive and frequently updated product lines, Verbatim quietly entered the fray and proved it can compete with the big boys.
 Verbatim's SureFire FireWire 800/USB is an unassuming but speedy drive that serves as the company's entry to the burgeoning portable hard drive market.
 We tested the 500GB model and came away generally impressed.

 The black aluminum, 5400-rotations-per-minute Verbatim SureFire FireWire 800/USB produced some strong times in our Speedmark tests.
 Its three-year limited warranty and versatile interface makes it an attractive and inexpensive option for users looking for a portable hard drive.

 The Verbatim SureFire FireWire 800/USB has a simple finger-print-resistant black exterior.
 Its dimensions are slightly wider and taller than an iPhone, so it can fit into your trouser pocket or backpack.
 The SureFire also weighs less than half a pound, making it one of the lighter portable hard drives we've reviewed.
 Due to its light weight, the SureFire feels fragile but drop tests confirm it can handle normal wear-and-tear.
 We put the drive through a "Monday morning stress test" by throwing it around the office for a few minutes and then dropping it from eye level.
 The hard drive started up as normal and looked no worse for the wear.

 You'll know when the Verbatim SureFire FireWire 800/USB is starting up because you can hear a faint hum or see the small blue LED light that denotes activity.
 The SureFire isn't the quietest drive out there, but the fanless drive never achieved particularly loud levels of activity nor did it ever feel warm to the touch.